v1.1.0 · stable · Apache-2.0

 What a harness is, and why you want one

 An AI model on its own is capable but unsupervised.
-It can act before you approve, report a task finished when it is not, or reach for things it was never meant to touch.
-A harness is the structure you put around it.
-It sets what the AI is allowed to do, checks the work before moving on, and records everything that happened.
-You get the model's ability without handing over the keys.
+It can act before you approve, report a task finished when it isn't, or reach for things it was never meant to touch.

 What you can count on, every run

-It asks first
+It scopes first

 It checks its work